HL7/smart-health-cards-and-links/input/pagecontent/cards-index.md

 * The data in Health Cards should focus on communicating "immutable clinical facts".
 * Each use case will define specific data profiles.
-    * For COVID-19 Vaccination Credentials, the [SMART Health Cards: Vaccination IG](http://vci.org/ig/vaccination-and-testing) defines requirements.
+    * For COVID-19 Vaccination Credentials, the [SMART Health Cards: Vaccination and Testing FHIR IG](https://build.fhir.org/ig/HL7/fhir-shc-vaccination-ig) defines requirements.
 * When Health Cards are used in decision-making, the verifier is responsible for deciding what rules to apply.
 For example:
     * decision-making rules may change over time as our understanding of the clinical science improves.
     * decision-making rules may be determined or influenced by international, national and local health authorities.